-An Applicant List will be created when a program is full.
+A Wait List will be created when a program is full.
 An admissible applicant will be placed on the list and be advised of such.
-When a space becomes available, the applicant will be advised of registration requirements.
+When a space becomes available it may be offered to the next qualified candidate on the list.